« Visit Fantastic Pest Control

 Mice and rats in walls or under floorboards are problems for all kinds of reasons.
 First of all, because they like to nest.
 Rats’ nests in homes are often created by the little critters clearing a space for themselves in your insulation or drywall.

 Second, they eat.
 And they eat a lot.
-A variety of fabric, accessible food in the kitchen, wood, paper, books, and even electrical wires!
+A variety of fabrics, accessible food in the kitchen, wood, paper, books, and even electrical wires!

 Not only is this a cause of potentially a whole slew of problems, but they also leave urine and faeces behind themselves on their hunts.
 This can mean they leave diseases and other contaminants behind them.